-&lt;sup>5 All elevations discussed in this plan are referenced to the in the North American Vertical Datum of 1988 (NAVD88).
+&lt;sup>8 All elevations discussed in this plan are referenced to the in the North American Vertical Datum of 1988 (NAVD88).

-The capacity of the reservoir behind the dam, based on as-built conditions, is 578 acre-feet at the spillway crest elevation of 380.4 feet.
-The dam has an upstream toe elevation of 332.4 feet.
-The modeling and inundation areas associated with failure at the Syphon Canyon Dam were completed using the full 578 acre-feet.
+The capacity of the reservoir behind Rattlesnake Canyon Dam, based on DSOD records, is 1,480 acre-feet, However, as-built drawings indicate that capacity at the spillway crest elevation of 414.4 feet may have been up to 1,730 acre-feet.
+The dam has an upstream toe elevation ranging from 355 to 357 feet.
+The modeling and inundation areas associated with failure at the Rattlesnake Canyon Dam were completed using the full 1,730 acre-feet indicated in the as-built conditions.
 Although some of the capacity may be taken up by accumulated sediment, DWR regulations require that any accumulated sediment be modeled as water.
-Figure 4-2 is the reservoir storage-capacity curve.
+Figure 4-2 is the storage-capacity curve.